Hulvdan/UnityPrototype4/Docs/Feature Design Docs/questioning_overheads.md

 }
 ```

-Hulvdan thinks that using queues of events and going through observers AFTER the simulation won't spontaneously decrease the speed of simulation because of the MapRenderer's demanding CPU requirements that could override the CPU cache.
+Hulvdan thinks that using queues of events and going through observers AFTER the simulation won't spontaneously decrease
+the speed of simulation because of the MapRenderer's demanding CPU requirements that could override the CPU cache.

-Questions:

-1) Is it correct?
+Is it correct?

+## 3. More Questions

+Let's imagine that we still use the same approach as in Ex.
+1. Event gets handled by the renderer that takes requires
+heavy computation and erases the CPU cache of the simnulation's logic.

+Is there any way to do this but prevent renderer from messing with CPU cache of the simulation?

 ## Conclusion.
 TBD